EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 business aspects.
 If public respect for the profession erodes because solicitation distorts the idea of the law as most lawyers see it, it must be remembered that real progress begins with more rational speech, not less.
-I agree that if this amounts to mere "sermonizing,” the attempt may be futile.
+I agree that if this amounts to mere "sermonizing," the attempt may be futile.
 The guiding principle, however, is that full and rational discussion furthers sound regulation and necessary reform.
 The image of the profession cannot be enhanced without improving the substance of its practice.
-The objective of the profession is to ensure that "the ethical standards of lawyers are linked to the service and protection of clients.”
+The objective of the profession is to ensure that "the ethical standards of lawyers are linked to the service and protection of clients."

 Today’s opinion is a serious departure, not only from our prior decisions involving attorney advertising, but also from the principles